pkeen/repertoire/README.md

 * Add default date of now and display in UI ✅
 * Download all gifs ✅
 * Make sets update clientside - no redirect
+* Make default most recent weight and sets on new set